Chiararipiemon/target_driven_autonomous_robotic_US_probe_positioning/simulation_setup/README.md

 # Simulation set-up and requirements
 This repo works with Ubuntu 20.04 and ROS Noetic.
-Most of the files are connected and based on ***https://github.com/IFL-CAMP/iiwa_stack***.
+Some files are connected and based on ***https://github.com/IFL-CAMP/iiwa_stack***.
 With these scripts you are able to generate trajectories and let the robot perform the scans on the skin cloudpoint of the patient.
 In this work there are two planned trajectories:
 1. Linear along the spine
 2. Serpentine
+These trajectories are planned to acquire the US frames and obtain:
+1. the confidence volume
+2. the partial volume reconstruction
+These data are used for the other moduls of the pipeline
 ### Load iiwa_stack
 #### Clone this repository to your workspace:
 ```